ANTIQUES ROADSHOW: Phoenix, Ariz. - Hour Three

 Specialists from the country's leading auction houses and independent dealers from across the nation travel throughout the United States offering free appraisals of antiques and collectibles.
 ANTIQUES ROADSHOW cameras watch as owners recount tales of family heirlooms, yard sale bargains and long-neglected items salvaged from attics and basements, while experts reveal the fascinating truths about these finds.

-View photos from ANTIQUES ROADSHOW's visit to the Phoenix Convention Center on Saturday, August 1, 2009.
+View photos from ROADSHOW's visit to Phoenix, Arizona on August 1, 2009.

 App for iPhone and iPad

 Join the fun as you test your appraisal skills on actual antiques from across the USA.
 The app incorporates only real antiques, photos, item histories and values, as appraised on the TV series.
 Your purchase supports PBS and ANTIQUES ROADSHOW.

 Learn about new developments surrounding appraisals from previous ROADSHOW segments.

 "Phoenix, Arizona" (Hour Three) - In Phoenix, ANTIQUES ROADSHOW host Mark L. Walberg and appraiser Natalie Linn visit the Heard Museum to discuss American Indian basketry.
 Valuable find: A violin made by the Gagliano family in Naples in the early 1800s and a violin bow made in France in the shop of Jean-Baptiste Vuillaume — the pair estimated to be worth between $72,000 and $94,000.